An extended Krylov subspace method for decoding edge-based compressed images by homogeneous diffusion: Discretisation

 where $\varphi_1(z)=(e^z-1)\slash z$. \end{lemma} \begin{proof} It is well known that the matrix exponential solves the ordinary differential equation \eqref{heatdisc}.
 Hence, from here, we obtain

 by $PA=A$ and the fact that

-according to corollary~1.34 on page $21$ in \cite{highambook}. \end{proof} In the alternative representation \eqref{altsolrep} of the solution, one can see that the stored pixels in $\vec{b}$ are never altered due to the properties of $R^T$, which is also true for the exact solution of \eqref{heatdisc}, of course.
-Analogously to the proof of theorem~1 in \cite{Mainbergeretal11}, it follows by the Gershgorin disk theorem that $\Asym$ has only negative eigenvalues and hence is invertible.
+according to Corollary~1.34 on page $21$ in Higham's book (cf.~\cite{highambook}). \end{proof} In the alternative representation \eqref{altsolrep} of the solution, one can see that the stored pixels in $\vec{b}$ are never altered due to the properties of $R^T$, which is also true for the exact solution of \eqref{heatdisc}, of course.
+It follows by the Gershgorin disk theorem that $\Asym$ has only negative eigenvalues and hence is invertible.
 (Strictly speaking, $\Asym$ has only negative eigenvalues as soon as at least one boundary pixel exists in the interior of the rectangular domain of the picture.)
 From the stencil, one can easily read off that the matrix $\Asym$ is symmetric.
 Based on these facts, the following theorem shows that $(\gamma I - A)$ is invertible for all $\gamma > 0$, which is crucial for our decoding method. \begin{lemma} For $\gamma > 0$, we have

 \end{lemma} \begin{proof} We compute

 \end{proof}